andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/how-smart-dumb-should-nsmanagedobjects-be.md

 These methods can be overwritten to add code that should be strategically executed at these pre-determined-by-Apple points in time.

 ### Validation Code
-You an implement custom validation logic in an `NSManagedSubclass`.
+You can implement custom validation logic in an `NSManagedSubclass`.
 Don't override `validateValue(_:forKey:)` though.

 Instead, implement a custom method with a signature that matches the signature of `validatePropertyName:error:`.